sanji-ai/asl-sign-language-translator/README.md

 One of the biggest takeaways from this project was learning that machine learning development involves a lot of experimentation, troubleshooting, and optimization—not just building the model itself.

 ---

-## 📌 Resume Summary

-Developed a real-time Sign Language Translator using TensorFlow, OpenCV, and MobileNetV2 transfer learning to classify ASL hand gestures from webcam and image inputs.
-Built an interactive Streamlit application for live gesture-to-text translation and achieved 96% validation accuracy on the ASL Alphabet dataset.